 As I try my best to fix some of the new faults my Apple computer alerts me of, I realize that these are issues of monopoly capitalism, not technical issues.
 My ‘out of date’ Apple 5 and 5s phones no longer work with my ‘out of date’ operating system because of some new reason or another.
 Reasons that are here today, and were not here five years ago when the same system ran fine.
 The only way I can get my systems linked up, or talking with any of the other Apple products my family own, is to upgrade my software or buy new equipment.
 I must buy my way out of technical glitches.
 The recent admission that Apple were purposely slowing iPhone’s down (to encourage people to buy new smartphones) came as no surprise.
 Of course company’s need to make money but what we have in our hands is evidence of market coordination and control that one of the two firms that dominate IT markets are able to exercise.
 If I had the time on my hands, tracing these networks to discover these ‘encoded technical glitches’ would make for a fascinating research study.
 A wide range of technical glitches indicates that I am clearly being ‘funneled’ towards a new purchase – I could be wrong of course, and many glitches are genuine faults.
 Some technical glitches reveal sources of political and economic contention and that markets are not free, users freedom of choice is massively restrained, controlled and coordinated.

 Published by James E. Addicott

-Recently qualified doctor of sociology from Cambridge University's Department of Sociology, based in Bristol, U.K..
-Specialising in the sociology of precision farming.
-This blog should be taken as more general, passing social commentary coupled with a bit of reflexive social theory.
+Doctor and recent gratitude of Cambridge University (Department of Sociology).
+Based in Bristol, UK.
+Author of 'The Precision Farming Revolution: Global Drivers of Local Agricultural Methods' (Out now: Palgrave Macmillain, 2019).
+This blog is general, social commentary coupled with a bit of reflexive social theory.
 My opinion is never entirely my own, as any sociologist would tell you.
 View all posts by James E. Addicott